 Companies are often implementing digital technologies for two purposes – into their products and services and their interactions with employees, customers, suppliers, and other stakeholders.
 The finding was that both types of digital transformation require a redesign of business and operating models.

 The research points out five dimensions where the digital transformation takes place: customer experience, product and service offerings, ecosystems, control and alignment mechanisms, and ways of working.
-Let’s have a look at these dimensions in inter-organizational angle – especially what it means for the supply chain.
+Let’s have a look at these dimensions in inter-organizational angle – especially what it means for designing a digital supply chain.

 Digital companies address the total customer experience.
 We have recognized that winning companies in the manufacturing ecosystem should be able to manage the design and engineering changes much more smoothly and rapidly compared with other companies.
 Customers require improvements in a shorter time.
 If the company is concentrating only on its internal units, the result is not desirable from a customer’s point of view.
-The change should be interacted and managed fast and precisely with the supply chain.
+The change should be interacted and managed fast and precisely when designing a digital supply chain.

 Digital companies rely on easy access to customer data.
 All the data on the customer should be available for the employees who are creating value for the customer.
 Because a major part of the value is created in the supply chain – in business relations with suppliers – the internally created data is not enough to create the most valuable experience for the customers.
 The accurate and symmetric data and transparent and on-going interaction need to be available for all persons who are involved in creating the customer experience.

 Product and service offerings